Feraijo/Class_search_test/README.md

 # Class_search_test
-Test task from one employer i'd like to work with

 Description of the problem
 Imagine that you - the developer from the ancient times, when IDE were only start to exist.